Gudit

-Gudit (ጉዲት) is the Classical Ethiopic name for a personage also known as Yodit in Tigrinya, and Amharic, but also Isato in Amharic, and Ga'wa in Ţilţal.
-Her story is found in folklore across the Horn of Africa —such as in the stories of Queen Arawelo in Somali folklore and Queen Furra in Sidama folklore.
-The person behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'ad, mentioned in an early Arabic source.
+Gudit (ጉዲት) was a 10th century queen, also known as Yodit in Tigrinya, and Amharic, but also Isato in Amharic, and Ga'wa in Ţilţal.
+Her story is found in folklore across the Horn of Africa—such as in the stories of Queen Arawelo in Somali folklore and Queen Furra in Sidama folklore.
+The person behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'od, mentioned in an early Arabic source.
 (Note: "In spite of the different names and other variations in the story, there can be no doubt that the two traditions deal with the same woman and the same reality; namely that a strong female ruler rose to power in Ethiopia, ended Aksumite rule and made way for the Zagwe dynasty which became so despised by posterity."
 (Andersen 2000)) She is said to have been responsible for laying waste the Kingdom of Aksum and its countryside, and the destruction of its churches and monuments in the 10th century AD.
 If she is the same as the Tirda' Gābāz in other Ethiopian sources, (Note: In the king list, however Gudit is placed 4th in line while Tirda' Gābāz is 13th (Andersen 2000).) she is also said to have attempted to exterminate the members of the ruling dynasty.
 (Note: Tirda' Gābāz is said to have had murdered almost the entire royal family of Solomonic descent, the exception being a royal youth who managed to escape to Shāwa where the nobility gave him refuge (Andersen 2000).)
 The deeds attributed to her are recorded in oral tradition and in a variety of historical narratives.